kanbanyte/sepa/assessments/design.md

 |:-|
 |Swinburne's Factory of the Future<br/><br/><br/><br/>|

-> *[Client to sign off on the Software Design to signify they agree with the design]*

-<div class="page"/><!-- page break -->

 <div class="page"/><!-- page break -->

 # Introduction
 Project 24, aims to enhance a collaborative robot (cobot) by developing and implementing a perception system for pick-and-place tasks in the Factory of the Future (FOF).
 Currently, the cobot operates on predefined positions, limiting its capabilities.
 The goal is to enable the cobot to autonomously identify and locate electronic components using computer vision and artificial intelligence.